CPSO is committed to providing its members with better access to the services they need via a self-serve Member Portal.

 Q: I can’t open the portal.
 How do I proceed?

 A: To access and navigate the Member Portal, your device and internet browser must meet specific technical requirements.
 Please ensure the web browser you use to access the internet is one of the following supported browsers: Chrome, FireFox, Edge or Safari.
-Please do not use Internet Explorer — the new portal won’t work properly.
+Please do not use Internet Explorer — the portal won’t work properly.

 Technical issues can often be resolved by following a few simple steps.
 Further guidance and troubleshooting tips are available in the College’s Member Portal Technical Guide.